jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_knownissues.md

 Known Issue | Issue ID
 ------------|---------
-For some Error Log alarms the option to 'Ignore for this Value' does not work. | SOSSE-7177 The Monitored Server - SQL Server Secondary Connection Failure alarm is raised with error: "Connection 'SQLServerXEventsChannel' failed to connect: Unknown Identifier asked for extended events.
+For all Error Log alarms the option to 'Ignore for this Value Only' does not work. | SOSSE-7177 The Monitored Server - SQL Server Secondary Connection Failure alarm is raised with error: "Connection 'SQLServerXEventsChannel' failed to connect: Unknown Identifier asked for extended events.
 Please connect." <br>*Workaround* Ensure the Spotlight user monitoring the instance has permission to use Extended Events. <br>use master;<br>GRANT ALTER ANY EVENT SESSION TO SpotlightUser;<br> Go<br>USE master;<br>GRANT VIEW SERVER STATE TO SpotlightUser;<br>GO | SOSSE-7092
 The Workload Analysis and Wait Events drilldowns do not show data properly when upgrading from Spotlight versions 11.7.1 and below to Spotlight Enterprise 12.1. | DS-1070
 Historical information is not kept for the **Wait Statistics drilldown**.
 There is no workaround.<br><br>Historical information is not kept for the **SQL Server Wait Statistics Report**.
 If access to the report data is required please contact Quest Support. | SOSSE-6388